Bartonella, a Stealth Infection

 These stealth invaders are transmitted by vectors such as cats, rodents, ticks, fleas, flea feces, lice, dust mites and sand flies.
 Cats, cat scratches and fleas are really big transmission problems especially orphan or outdoor cats that people sometimes feed and adopt.

 “Of the approximately 60 million pet cats in the United States, at least 20% are infected with Bartonella.”
 “Exposure to fleas or flea feces is the most important factor in transmission of the disease to cats,” says Dr. Mike Stone, board certified internist at Tufts University.

-Fatigue, weakness, headaches, dizziness, irritability, aggression, muscle pain, joint pain, nerve pain, back pain, fever, chills, heart palpations and a host of skin rashes (papules, hives, stretch marks, and skin rashes that suddenly appear for no apparent reason and then go away).
-These findings baffle most doctors.
-The key here is when the rashes appear (or get worse) they are usually associated with other symptoms such as chills at night, burning feet, worsening joint pain, etc..
+Fatigue, weakness, headaches, dizziness, irritability, aggression, muscle pain, joint pain, nerve pain, back pain, fever, chills, heart palpations and a host of skin rashes (papules, hives, stretch marks, and linear skin rashes that suddenly appear for no apparent reason).
+These findings baffle most mainstream doctors.
+The key here is when the rashes appear (or get worse) Bartonella is most active.
+Rashes or linear skin markings may be associated with other symptoms such as chills at night, burning feet or worsening joint pain; or no symptoms at all.

 Bartonella is very tough on the brain because it can hide in the red blood cells and cross the blood-brain barrier.
 It can be at the root of some difficult to treat psychiatric symptoms or can worsen them.